cbourke/CSCE155-C-Lab06/workaround.md

-The good folks in the admin department of CS50 IDE revoked sudoer status of default ubunut account sometime in early 2021.
+The good folks in the admin department of CS50 IDE revoked sudoer status of default ubuntu account sometime in early 2021.
 As a result, all of the directives in labs and other handouts that required the installation of packages (such as cmocka) no longer worked.